EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Findings

-Participants also recognized the value of using AI to reduce cognitive load, which helps them better \textbf{\textit{Streamline}} their UX evaluation development to align with dynamic project timelines.
+Participants also recognized the value of using AI to reduce cognitive load, which helps them better \textbf{\textit{streamline}} their UX evaluation development and align it with dynamic project timelines.
 This capability was particularly appreciated as it \textit{"simplify decision-making processes in UX design"} (P16) to determine whether new updates are "directly contributing to the UX" (P13) of their original research goal or not.
-For example, P4 said, \textit{"Generally if I need to propose a UX plan, I probably need to spend like two days at least to collect all the paper.
+For example, P4 said, \textit{"Generally if I need to propose a UX plan, I probably need to spend like two days at least to collect all the papers.
 I believe your system can actually help us [HCI researchers] to shorten the time.
-Because every paper here is coming from valid sources, so we can trust the result."} Furthermore, participants also shared the value of using the system for \textbf{\textit{re-structuring their thought-process}} of the UX plan development.
+Because every paper here comes from valid sources, so we can trust the results."} Furthermore, participants also shared the value of using the system for \textbf{\textit{re-structuring their thought process}} of the UX plan development.
 Figure {\ref{fig:p2}} is an example illustrating how P2 modified the literature review process by using AI to conduct the literature review and brainstorm metrics earlier in the process.

-Nearly all participants recognized the value of using AI to promote early detection of risks, which helps them better \textbf{\textit{Vision}} their UX planning.
+Nearly all participants recognized the value of using AI to promote early detection of risks, which helps them better \textbf{\textit{envision}} their UX planning.
 This capability was particularly appreciated as it facilitates \textit{“spotting potential risks before they turn into real headaches after the study is done”} (P5), and supports decisions based on \textit{“minimizing unexpected challenges”}(P9).
 As P10 said mentioning the \textbf{\texttt{Risk}} feature, \textit{"It doesn’t simply show a list of risks but encourages users to click the associated link to review the actual report."}